 The Owls have captured 25 conference titles in 11 different sports during Karlgaard’s tenure, the most titles in the conference over that span.
 Rice student-athletes continue to lead the way in the classroom as well, capturing their 13th C-USA Institutional Excellence award with a combined 3.41 GPA.
 Rice is annually ranked among the nation’s best by the NCAA for its graduation success rates and has maintained a career placement rate of over 90% among its graduating student-athletes.

-Karlgaard came to Rice from Stanford University where he served as senior associate athletics director for development.
+Joe Karlgaard came to Rice from Stanford University where he served as senior associate athletics director for development.
 Prior to Stanford, Karlgaard was athletics director at Oberlin College from 2005 to 2011.

-A 1996 graduate of Stanford University with a bachelor’s degree in history, Karlgaard was a four-year letter winner in track and field for the Cardinal.
+A 1996 graduate of Stanford University with a bachelor’s degree in history, Joe Karlgaard was a four-year letter winner in track and field for the Cardinal.
 He returned to Stanford in 1998 as an assistant to Vin Lananna, his former coach.
-While on staff, Karlgaard helped the men’s track and field squad win the NCAA Division-I outdoor title, its first since 1934.
+Karlgaard left Stanford in 2000 to pursue a doctoral degree at the University of Minnesota, where he also served as an assistant coach of men’s cross country and track and field.
+Karlgaard received his Ph.D. in educational policy and administration in 2005.

 Karlgaard his wife, Jill, and their three sons, Charlie (14), twins Lucas and Daniel (6) and dog Fleener make their home in Houston.